 Buyer: NSP

-Commodity: Capacity and Firm Energy (“Energy”) – sold generally under MAPP Schedule A, Participation Power, with certain modifications as listed in this Confirmation.
+Commodity: Capacity and Firm Energy (“Energy”, comprised of Energy Block A and Energy Block B hereunder) – sold generally under MAPP Schedule A, Participation Power, with certain modifications as listed in this Confirmation.

-Contract Quantity: Energy Block a) June 1 – August 31, 2000
+Contract Quantity: Energy Block A June 1 – August 31, 2000 (“Block A Period of Delivery”)

-100 MW Capacity, available throughout the period June 1 through August 31, 2000, and 100 MW per hour of Energy during the same period (subject to scheduling restrictions below) at the Delivery Point.
-In no event may the aggregate quantity of Energy purchased under this Confirmation in combination with Energy purchased under the Firm Energy Confirmation between NSP (buyer) and EPMI (seller) dated March XX, 2000 exceed 100 MW.
+100 MW Capacity, available throughout the Block A Period of Delivery , and 100 MW per hour of Energy during the same period (subject to scheduling restrictions below) at the Delivery Point.

-Energy Block b) June 1 – September 30, 2000
+Energy Block B June 1 – September 30, 2000 (“Block B Period of Delivery”)

-150 MW Capacity, available throughout the period June 1 through September 30, 2000, and 150 MW per hour of Energy during that same period (subject to scheduling restrictions below) at the Delivery Point
+150 MW Capacity, available throughout the Block B Period of Delivery , and 150 MW per hour of Energy during that same period (subject to scheduling restrictions below) at the Delivery Point.

-Capacity Source: ENNA and ENCA Control Areas
+Capacity Source: ENNA Control Area (150 MWs) and ENCA Control Area (100 MWs)

 Delivery Point: Ameren – NSP Interface

-Demand Charge: a) 100 MW @ $7.35 / kw-month for each calendar month of the Period of DeliveryJune 1 – August 31, 2000.
+Demand Charge: a) For Energy Block A: 100 MW @ $7.35 / kw-month for each calendar month of the Block A Period of Delivery.

-Demand Charge: b) 150 MW @ $7.35 / kw-month for each calendar month of the Period of Delivery June 1 – September 30, 2000.
-NSP shall not be obligated for any payment on any portion of this capacity and energy should EPMI default in any way with terms and conditions of the Confirmation between NSP(seller) and EPMI(buyer) dated March XX , 2000.

-Energy Price: For Energy Block a, 100 MW, $118.00/MWh (inclusive of 3% losses) for Monday through Friday, HE 0700-2200 CPT, June 1 through August 31, 2000, excluding NERC holiday.
+Demand Charge: b) For Energy Block B: 150 MW @ $7.35 / kw-month for each calendar month of the Block B Period of Delivery.
+Energy Price: a) For Energy Block A, 100 MW, $128.00/MWh (inclusive of 3% losses) for Monday through Friday, Hour Ending (“HE”) 0700through HE 2200 CPT, during the Block A Period of Delivery, excluding NERC holidays.

-For Energy Block a, 100 MW, in all hours during the period June 1 through August 31, 2000, the Energy Price shall be at a market price quoted by EPMI.
+For Energy Block A, 100 MW, in all other hours during the Block A Period of Delivery , the Energy Price shall be at EPMI’s market price.

-b) For Energy Block b, 150 MW, $15.00/MWh, optional scheduling,(see Scheduling under Other below)June 1 through September 30, 2000, ("HE") 0100 through HE 2400.
+b) For Energy Block B, 150 MW, $15.00/MWh, optional scheduling (see “Scheduling” under Other below) during the Block B Period of Delivery , HE 0100 through HE 2400.

-Period of Delivery: Any day during the period from hour ending ("HE") 0100 through HE 2400 in the following period:

-June 1, 2000 through September 30, 2000
+Period of Delivery: June 1, 2000 through September 30, 2000, comprising the combined Block A Period of Delivery and the Block B Period of Delivery

 Other: 1.
-Scheduling: For each of the Business Days (i.e. any day Monday through Friday, excluding NERC recognized holidays) NSP may elect to purchase and schedule any portion of the 100 MW of Energy associated with the applicable amount of Capacity, if such Energy purchases are scheduled in accordance with the terms of this Confirmation.
-If NSP makes such an election, the Energy Price shall be at $118.00 per MWh (pursuant to Section a of Energy Price).
-EPMI warrants that energy associated with this Participation Power shall be available to NSP on at least a 20% monthly capacity factor.
+Scheduling: Energy Block A: For each day within the Block A Delivery Period NSP may elect to purchase and schedule any portion of the 100 MW of Energy associated with the applicable amount of Capacity (at the prices listed in Section a of Energy Price), if such Energy purchases are scheduled in accordance with the terms of this Confirmation.
+I EPMI warrants that energy associated with this Participation Power shall be available to NSP on at least a 20% monthly capacity factor.
+NSP must notify EPMI of its desire to purchase such Energy Block A Energy and must complete its purchase by 1000 CPT on the Business Day prior to the delivery day.

-In addition to and not in lieu of NSP’s purchases of Energy Block a 100 MWs of Energy pursuant to the above paragraph, for any hour within the period June 1 through September 30, 2000, NSP may elect to purchase and schedule up to 150 MW of Energy Block b associated with the applicable amount of Capacity ( at the price listed in Section b of Energy Price) if such Energy purchases are scheduled in accordance with the terms of this Confirmation.
+Energy Block B: In addition to and not in lieu of NSP’s purchases of Energy Block A pursuant to the above paragraph, for any hour within the Block B Period of Delivery, NSP may elect to purchase and schedule any portion of the 150 MW of Energy Block B associated with the applicable amount of Capacity ( at the price listed in Section b of Energy Price) if such Energy purchases are scheduled in accordance with the terms of this Confirmation.
+NSP must notify EPMI of its desire to purchase such Energy Block B Energy and must complete its purchase no later than 1100 CPT on the day before the delivery date.